guardian/frontend/docs/03-dev-howtos/05-interactives.md

 Interactive embeds are likely to be replaced by interactive content atoms.

-## Interactive article
+## Custom boot scripts

 An `iframe` embed does not provide enough flexibility to achieve certain effects.
-The interactive article allows the entire article to be styled using a boot script, letting us create striking, immersive experiences.
+Custom boot script allows the entire article to be styled using a boot script, letting us create striking, immersive experiences.

-An interactive script comprises a stand-alone javascript application wrapped in an AMD interface, which can be loaded and executed by
+A custom boot script comprises a stand-alone javascript application wrapped in an AMD interface, which can be loaded and executed by
 `frontend` code.

-The interactive AMD module must return an object with a method called `boot`.
+The AMD module must return an object with a method called `boot`.
 What the interactive module does after this is largely up to whoever is writing it.

 This module can be uploaded to S3 along with its associated assets.